 Hardy Cyclamen Surprises in Fall

-Along with poinsettia and Christmas cactus, florist's cyclamen (Cyclamen persicum) forms the Grand Triumvirate of holiday flowers.
-You may not know its name, but you can't help but encounter scads of it in greenhouses now.
+Together with poinsettia and Christmas cactus, florist's cyclamen (Cyclamen persicum) forms the Grand Triumvirate of holiday flowers.
+You may not know its name, but you can't help encountering scads of it in greenhouses.
 Large, gaudy blossoms of red, pink, or white hover like butterflies above handsome, marbled foliage.
 While they can be grown outdoors in mild areas, it's not easy elsewhere, so most people keep them as houseplants until they ultimately kill them by overwatering.

-Thus, to add autumn and winter color to my shady woodland garden, I decided to try a different species, one that's hardy and lives in the ground year-round here – Cyclamen hederifolium ‘Silver Leaf Pink.'
+Thus, to add autumn and winter color to my shady woodland garden, I decided to try a different species.
+Cyclamen hederifolium 'Silver Leaf Pink' is an award-winning plant; the Royal Horticultural Society has bestowed it with its prestigious Award of Garden Merit.
+It is considered to be the hardiest species of cyclamen and lives in the ground year-round here.
+Also known as the ivy-leaved cyclamen, Neapolitan cyclamen, or sowbread, it is a species of the Primulaceae family.
+It is native to the Mediterranean region, Northern Europe, and the Pacific Northwest, typically growing in woodland, shrubland, and rocky areas.
 I spotted it growing in pots last May at a local garden center.
 Lacking any experience with it, I opted to risk just one.
 Its ivy-shaped leaves splashed with silver were purchase-worthy by themselves.
 I planted the cyclamen next to my bench by a path and expected great things.

-Because I bought the cyclamen already growing in a pot, I planted it so that the top of the root ball was even with the soil surface.
-If you buy tubers, plant them two inches deep and six inches apart in fertile soil that contains a good bit of organic matter.
-Also plant in light shade.
-One thing I appreciate is they need no water in summer when it's usually dry anyway.
-By the time they break dormancy in fall, we've entered our rainy season that lasts through spring.
+Because I'd bought the cyclamen hederifolium already growing in a pot, I planted it so that the top of the root ball was even with the soil surface.
+As it turns out, tubers like cyclamen should be planted two inches deep and six inches apart.
+They should also be planted in partial shade, in fertile soil that contains a good bit of organic matter.
+These plants are tolerant of acidic, clay, loamy, and sandy soil, but are best grown in humus-rich soil.
 Good drainage is essential.
 The tubers will rot in wet, heavy soil.
+One thing I appreciate is the fact that they need no water in the summertime.
+By the time they break dormancy in fall, we've entered our rainy season that lasts through spring.
 Grow them in USDA Zones 5 to 8.